VijayRod/demo/container-storage/logs/k8s-cri-containerregistry_acr.md

 az acr repository delete -n $registry --repository nginx -y # Are you sure you want to delete the repository 'nginx' and all images under it? (y/n)
 ```

+## k8s-aks-acr.repository.token

+- https://learn.microsoft.com/en-us/azure/container-registry/container-registry-repository-scoped-permissions: By creating tokens, a registry owner can provide users or services with scoped, time-limited access to repositories to pull or push images or perform other actions.

 ## k8s-aks-acr.login